 - All recorded sessions for this user, as well as their time and date

-Because our platform is GDPR-compliant by default, no sensitive data (like credit card information) is ever recorded.
+Smartlook is designed to limit the collection of personal or sensitive data by default, and Smartlook does not record sensitive data, including credit card information.
 You can even mask or exclude additional elements from being captured.

 Once our code snippet is installed, Smartlook starts recording all user sessions on your site, meaning you don’t have to manually start and stop the session recorder.